+My new project involves interviewing my classmates from nursing school.
+We “older nurses” are dying off.
+Who will be around to tell our stories?
 As I gear up to start this project, I’m educating myself in the art of interviewing.
 In the meantime, a serendipitous thing happened.
 Lynn Dow, RN, wrote about her long career… Continue reading Nightingale Tales

 I just spent the morning at a table in the cafeteria in the hospital where I volunteer.
 I had post-it notes and pens for the staff and visitors to jot down a note of appreciation to the nursing staff and place it on a large white board on the wall–a “Gratitude Wall”.
 We volunteers will continue to do this between 12 and 2 p.m. today, Monday, until Friday May 12th for Nurses Week.
 Nurses even wrote notes of appreciation for their colleagues.
 I especially enjoyed hearing the patients say how grateful they were for nurses and the care and attention nurses gave to them and/or their family.

 Since I retired from nursing, I generally ignored Nurses Week having experienced empty platitudes and silly gifts when I worked in the profession..
 Seems things are changing as evidenced in my volunteer hospital and from the recent nursing blogs and articles written by nurses.

 I am reblogging Josephine Ensign’s post “Just Say No to Nurse Angels.”
 I agree with her sentiments and only wish my book was published and included in her list of real books by “real nurses.”